ordina-jworks/ordina-jworks.github.io/_posts/2016-09-23-Monitoring-with-Prometheus.md

 more traditional,
 monitoring tools.
 Normally,
-the application is unaware that is being monitored.
+the application is unaware that it is being monitored.
 With Prometheus,
 you must instrument your code
 and explicitly define the metrics you want to expose.